-Principles of Human Services (PRINHUSR)
+Principles of Human Services (PRIN NHUSR)

-Course #: 08910 Credit: 1 PEIMS #: 13024200 Grades: 9-12
+Course #: 08910 Credit: 1

+PEIMS #: 13024200 Grades: 9-12

-This laboratory course will enable students to investigate careers in the Human Services Career Cluster, including counseling and mental health, early childhood development, family and community, personal care, and consumer services.
-Each student is expected to complete the knowledge and skills essential for success in high-skill, high-wage, or high-demand human services careers.
+This laboratory course will enable students in the Human Services Career Cluster, inclu- mental health, early childhood developme community, personal care, and consumer student is expected to complete the know essential for success in high-skill, high-wage human services careers.
+Uding counseling and ent, family and services.
+Each vledge and skills

+Prerequisites: None

 Child Development (CHILDDEV)

+Course #: 08911 Credits: 1

+PEIMS #: 13024700 Grades: 10-12

-This technical laboratory course addresses knowledge and skills related to child growth and development from prenatal through school-age children, equipping students with child development skills, Students use these skills to promote the well-being and healthy development of children and investigate careers related to the care and education of children.
+This technical laboratory course addresses related to child growth and development through school-age children, equipping st development skills, Students use these skills being and healthy development of childre careers related to the care and education from prenatal udents with child to promote the well- en and investigate

 Human Growth and Development (HUGRDEV)

-Course #: 08936 Credits: 1 EIMS #: 13014300 Grades: 10-12
+Course #: 08936 Credits: 1

+EIMS #: 13014300 Grades: 10-12

-This course is an examination of human development across the lifespan with emphasis upon research, theoretical perspectives, and common physical, cognitive, emotional, and social developmental milestones.
-The course covers material that is generally taught in a postsecondary, one-semester introductory course in developmental psychology or human development.
+This course is an examination of human deve the lifespan with emphasis upon research, th perspectives, and common physical, cognit social developmental milestones.
+The course that is generally taught in a postsecondary, introductory course in developmental psych development. neoretical ive, emotional, and e covers material one-semester

-Prerequisites: None; Principles of Education and Training recommended
+Prerequisites: None; Principles of Education of and Training